pmlmodelling/pylag/doc/source/install/installation.rst

 ------------------------

 First `install miniconda3 <https://conda.io/projects/conda/en/latest/user-guide/install/linux.html>`_ in a location of your choosing.
 Then, activate *Conda* and add the channels *conda-forge* and *JimClark*.
-The latter channel is a temporary distribution channel for *PyLag*, and will likely change in the near future.
+The latter is a temporary distribution channel for *PyLag*.
 For example:

 .. code-block:: bash